© Crown copyright 2018

-The Global Burden of Disease Study 2013 revealed that, in England, alcohol misuse is the biggest risk factor for early death, ill health and disability for those aged 15 to 49 years.
-For all ages it is the fifth most important.
+The Global Burden of Disease Study 2016 revealed that, in England, alcohol misuse is the biggest risk factor for early death for those aged 15 to 49 years.
+For all ages it is the sixth most important.

 Core principles for healthcare professionals

 Healthcare professionals should:

 - know the needs of individuals, communities and population and the services available